-Every year the U.S. Federal Bureau of Investigation releases data through the Uniform Crime Reporting (UCR) Program that show the number of known violent and property crimes reported by law enforcement agencies across the U.S.
+Every year, the U.S. Federal Bureau of Investigation releases data through the Uniform Crime Reporting (UCR) Program that shows the number of known violent and property crimes reported by law enforcement agencies across the U.S.

 We analyzed data from the most recent report (2013) to determine the 20 cities where residents, statistically speaking, would be more at risk of becoming victims of a property crime.